 - are you ‘always connected’ ? you could dive into Twitter / Foursquare

 *Bonus idea: think about your professional brand as an individual.
 As a B2B sales leader… you need to think about ways of establishing your brand and identity online.
-You can check out some of my reputation management articles for tips (or drop me a line)

 8- Create an online conversion funnel to collect leads